VladMarianCimpeanu/API-project-2020/README.md

 Final score 28/30

-1: max time execution to pass a test
+1:max time execution to pass a test
-2: max RAM space used during the execution to pass a test
+2:max RAM space used during the execution to pass a test

 ---

 ## Little description of tests<sup>3</sup>